-You might think that having seen Lt.
-Ellen Ripley in the late seventies film alien or Lt.
-Uhura from star Trek that there have been many women in space, the truth is far different.
+You might think that having seen Lieutenant Ellen Ripley in the late seventies film alien or Lieutenant Uhura from Star Trek that there have been many women in space, the truth is far different.
 There have been five hundred people (500) who have ventured into space but only fifty-five (55) have been female1.
 The reasons for the low numbers have been :-

 The first woman in space was Valentina Tereshkova, a Russian who was selected to see what the effects of space was on the female body.
-She was selected after passsing a series of tests, designed to find the right person for the experiment as it was back then, an experiment on how women would cope in space.
+She was selected after passing a series of tests, designed to find the right person for the experiment as it was back then, an experiment on how women would cope in space.
 It wouldn't then be for another nineteen years that another woman went into space, again it was Russia and they would send Svetlana Savitskaya into space.
 During Svetlana's voyage in space, she became the first woman to carry out a space walk and be the first woman to make two spaceflights.
-During the two female visits into space, United States had succesfully built a craft to put a man on the Moon (Neil Armstrong) and return him safely.
+During the two female visits into space, United States had successfully built a craft to put a man on the moon (Neil Armstrong) and return him safely.

 The only Briton to have gone into space so far was Helen Sharman who competed against men for the position went up as part of a joint Soviet Union and private backers project.
 It is not official British Government policy to put people (male and female) into space as they feel more could be discovered from here on Earth.
 Michael Foale had dual nationality which made it easier for him to gain a place at Space Academy and get into space.
 Other British astronauts have had to apply for American citizenship to get into space.
 Major Tim Peake is to be the first Briton to go into space as part of European Space Agency (E.S.A.) astronaut programme.
 After venturing into space with the Russians, Helen returned back to Britain to a life of anonymity.

 Todays female astronauts are valued as much as men although not as numerous as women.
 Susan Helms jointly holds the record for the longest spacewalk, while Peggy Whitson (first female Space Station commander) has spent more than a year of her life off the planet.
-Whitson and South Korean astronaut Soyeon Yi flew the first spacecraft reentry in which women outnumbered men on a crew.
+Whitson and South Korean astronaut Soyeon Yi flew the first space craft reentry in which women outnumbered men on a crew.
 These records aren't mentioned in the media as they don't have the same impact as if they were the first person to do so.
-If they had beaten the men, they would`ve become more known.
+If they had beaten the men, they would have become more known.
 4.